Welsh handball: National sport

 The Devil Will Have you All.

-— Early evidence of the strained relationship between Pêl-law and community leaders, inscribed onto St Marys Church in Llanvair Discoed.
+— Early evidence of the strained relationship between Pêl-law and community leaders, inscribed onto St Mary's Church in Llanvair Discoed.

 The 18th century saw the construction of the first purpose-built courts.
 The new open-backed courts were often built by the owners of public houses to attract trade and the new venues enabled Pêl-law unprecedented popularity as a spectator sport.
 However, the new crowds drew more complaints from landowners, who would often refer to the games as 'fives' a very similar game played by English grammar schools.
 In 1744 a Joanna Lond of Swansea was accused of: "maintaining a certain gaming house for a certain unlawful game called fives" and a letter written in 1817, states the author’s objection to the transformation of the courtyard of the church at Llandaff into a "Fives court", with games interrupting services.
 It is likely that such instances actually helped the game maintain a distinct attraction.
 With Welsh language terminology, an archaic scoring system and distinct working-class culture, any vilification by the Anglican church or local authority appear to have only added to the sport's unique appeal.
 This era also saw Pêl-law become popular in the west of England.